Gourangsharma/PizzaHut.sql/README.md

 ![Pizza_Hutlogo](https://github.com/Gourangsharma/PizzaHut.sql/blob/main/294_pizza_hut_new_logo.webp)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+This project involves a comprehensive analysis of PizzaHut sales data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
 The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

-Objectives
+## Objectives
-Analyze the distribution of content types (movies vs TV shows).
+Analyze the sales of pizzas of different catgory.
-Identify the most common ratings for movies and TV shows.
+Identify the top selling pizzas.
-List and analyze content based on release years, countries, and durations.
+List and analyze the sales data based on pricing,category and sales.
-Explore and categorize content based on specific criteria and keywords.

-Schema
+Explore and find the best sellers and best selling time period.

+##Schema
+'''sql
 DROP TABLE IF EXISTS netflix;
 CREATE TABLE netflix
 (